 We utilise this felling technique in urban or built-up areas, where buildings or property could be at the risk of damage.
 Dismantling takes significantly more time than straight felling, but if carried out correctly, it’s by far the safer option.
 Experienced professionals must carry out this type of work due to the dangers involved with climbing and dismantling problematic trees.

 Foremans Tree Specialists Ltd have a wealth of experience in sectional tree felling, and we’ve removed trees in even the most awkward locations across West Sussex, Surrey and the South East.

 After a tree is straight felled or felled in sections, we always ensure we leave your garden as tidy as possible.
 We remove all arisings from the site and dispose of them in a responsible and environmentally friendly manner.
 We often recycle logs for firewood and use woodchip for gardens, allotments, biomass or equestrian purposes.
 If you would like to keep any of the arisings, please discuss this with us during the consultation period.

 In addition to removing your tree/s, we can also remove the tree stump/s using one of our hi-tech stump grinders.
 You can learn more about our stump grinding services by visiting our tree stump removal page here.

 With our yard based in Surrey and our office in West Sussex, we are perfectly situated to provide tree felling in Horsham, stump grinding in Crawley, tree removal in Chichester or any of the surrounding locations.

 Contact a member of the Foremans Tree Specialists Ltd team to discuss your requirements and arrange a free consultation partnered with a no-obligation quotation.

 Tree Pests, Diseases & Harmful Fungi

-Across the United Kingdom, there has been a considerable rise in the number of reported tree pests, diseases and harmful fungus.
+Across the United Kingdom, there has been a considerable rise in the number of reported tree pests, diseases and harmful fungi.